akaptelinin/git-branch-weight/README.md

 # git-branch-weight

-CLI that scans a Git repository and shows how much disk space every **unmerged** branch uses
+Blazingly kind of slow CLI that scans a Git repository and shows how much disk space every **unmerged** branch uses

 ---